quantifiedcode/python-anti-patterns/docs/readability/test_for_membership_should_be_not_in.rst

     target = 3
     sequence = [1, 2, 3, 4, 5]

-    print not target in sequence  # confusing syntax
+    print not target in sequence  # Confusing.
+Does it evaluate to (not target) in sequence
+                                  # or not (target in sequence)?
     # FYI: prints "False" because the target value is indeed a
-    # member of the sequence
+    # member of the sequence.
+So it evaluates to not (target in sequence).

 Solutions
 ---------